Actor; Academy Award nominee for The Blue Veil; also starred in Public Enemy and Grease

 Fashion designer; designer to former First Lady Laura Bush

-Trumpet player and percussionist on Late Show with David Letterman
+Trumpet player; played on Late Show with David Letterman

 Nationally syndicated cartoonist; creator of "The Quigmans"